streamaserver/streama/README.md

 Btw, if you have any issues getting started, let me know.
 I will gladly help out and then improve the docs accordingly.

 # Known Issues
 - There is no video-conversion currently, meaning you are reliant upon html5 browser compatibilities.
 I will implement server-side conversion soon which will enable this functionality.
+See this issue: https://github.com/dularion/streama/issues/17

 # License